Controlling Stepper Motors Using Arduino CNC Shield V3 and GRBL.

 When installing the driver make sure to correctly orientate the driver so the enable pin (EN) matches the EN pin on the CNC Shield.

 ALWAYS connect a stepper motor to the CNC Shield when testing or using the CNC Shield and driver.
-This is very important because the motor drivers are designed to ramp up current until it reaches the current needed to run.
+This is very important because the motor drivers are designed to ramp up current until they reach the level needed to run.
 Without a stepper motor connected there will be nothing to consume the current and you can end up damaging the stepper driver if it over-heats in the process

 Be careful when fixing a heatsink to the drivers.
-The heatsink should be placed in the middle and without touching any of the driver pins otherwise there will be a short out which will damage the driver.
+You should place the heatsink in the middle, ensuring it doesn’t touch any of the driver pins, as this could cause a short that would damage the driver.

-Make sure none of the motor drivers is faulty and that the current limit has also been correctly set.
+Make sure none of the motor drivers are faulty and that you have correctly set the current limit.
 If any of the drivers is faulty, the whole setup will not work.

 Testing the CNC Shield

-After properly placing the motor drivers on the CNC Shield, before proceeding to use GRBL firmware, we can first test the setup to check if everything is working properly using the code sketch below.
+First, properly place the motor drivers on the CNC Shield.
+Before using the GRBL firmware, test the setup using the code sketch below to check if everything is working properly.

 // defines pins numbers